by Gary Mount

 Conventional culture of peaches uses a pesticide to kill the newly hatched worm before it can go into the peach.
 But we are using a technique that avoids pesticide use to control the worm.
 We take advantage of the knowledge that male moths find the female moth by following her scent or “pheromone” through the air.
 We take a synthetic replica of the scent which is impregnated in a twist tie (like that used on bread wrappers) and hang it throughout the peach orchard.
 When the males come, there is so much scent, they are totally confused.
 They cannot find the females.
 There is no mating, no egg laying and no worms.
 Amazing.
 I must admit that I never imagined such a clever technique.

 We are about ready to pick peaches.
 It’s that time of year.
-As we do, I know that I need to replant my peach orchard soon.
-It will take the new trees three to four years to come into production and by then the old orchard will need to come out.
-I have been attending meetings on new varieties, talking to Rutgers specialists and am ready to order trees.
+As we do, we will be picking younger trees in my latest peach planting.
 The peaches will not be ugly, nor green.
 The old varieties are gone.
-I have been looking among the new ones for those that taste best.
+Hopefully, I have found the ones that taste the best.